Looking Backwards to Go Forwards? Europe at a Crossroads

 Founded in 1967, UACES celebrates its 50th anniversary in the same year as the UK prepares to end its membership of the EU.
 In that light, this year’s conference is dedicated to exploring the current challenges confronting the EU, the historical developments, which have led to them and perspectives on the EU’s future.
-We invite submissions of abstracts for papers which speak to one or more of these themes.
+Our paper-givers will be speaking to one or more of these themes.
 What can Europe’s recent past tell us about the situations in which it finds itself today?
 Can we learn from the past in confronting the challenges of the present and future?

 This two-day conference provides a friendly environment for researchers in various disciplines of European Studies to present their work, receive feedback and dialogue with each other.
 It offers an ideal introduction to the UACES community.
 Research presentations will be complemented by a keynote address and roundtable discussion on the future of European Studies.
 The event is a opportunity for networking with colleagues and presenting new research.

 The Call for Papers opens on 6 March 2017.

 Applicants can submit an abstract for a paper (max 200 words) or a proposal for a panel of papers.

 Submit your abstract/proposal online:

 The deadline for submissions is 18 April 2017.